 Along with pairing students with a buddy, multilingual learners offer an additional strategy for shaping and reshaping the first weeks of school and empowering everyone as valuable resources.

-They suggest that we ask students to share what they like to do after school and outside of school.
+They suggest we ask students to share what they like to do after and outside of school.
 With the help of a translator, MLs can share their thoughts and learn from their peers.
 They can also find common interests that help us all to build community.

 Offer Service-learning Activities